What Difference Does It Make?

 SUMMIT is our weekend-long retreats for 16-18 year olds.
 The curriculum focuses on skills that will help them function better as adults.
 Examples include managing bank accounts, completing job applications, & mock interviews.
 We began this semi-annual program in 2007 with 12 teens and 16 volunteers.

-RISE is a weekend-long retreat offered for teen boys and November for teen girls, ages 12-18.
+RISE is a weekend-long retreat offered in April for teen boys and November for teen girls, ages 12-18.
 OFC will continue to use a 2:1 teen to counselor ratio at RISE, and the curriculum and activities are designed to help teens build self-esteem and navigate gender-specific issues.

 Our Father's Children exists to provide HOPE to children of abuse and neglect in Texas, ages 6-18, in week-long camp settings and weekend retreats.
 We recruit volunteers from a variety of cities, churches and organizations who have a heart for offering these kids hope in Jesus Christ.
 Whether as a volunteer or donor (or both), we would love to have you join us in providing hope to these kids!